 Do you think it’s time for a major overhaul in the attitudes of those aiming pink exclusively at girls and letting the boys in?

-What are your thoughts on pink?
+What are your thoughts?
 I’d love to know in the comments below.

 Wishing you a colourful day